Narberth, Pennsylvania: Politics and government

-The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean).
-In the US Senate, the Borough is represented by Senator Bob Casey, Jr. (senior senator) and Pat Toomey (junior senator).
+The borough is part of Pennsylvania's Fifth Congressional District (represented by Mary Scanlon).
+In the US Senate, the Borough is represented by Senator John Fetterman (senior senator) and Dave McCormick (junior senator).
 In the Pennsylvania General Assembly, the Borough is part of the 148th State House District (represented by Rep. Mary Jo Daley) and the 17th State Senate District (represented by Sen. Amanda Cappelletti).